AdventLife.org

 Memory Verse: "I will never forget Your precepts, for by them You have given me life.
 I am Yours, save me; for I have sought Your precepts" (Psalm 119:93, 94, NKJV).

 Lesson 9, Sin, the Gospel, and the Law, confronts the greatest obstacle in our relationship with God -- sin.
 Without a clear understanding of what sin is, why it is evil, and what God has done about it, we cannot grow in a genuine relationship with Him.
-This week does not tiptoe around a difficult topic -- it faces it honestly, day by day, because only the truth sets us free.
-Sunday opens with Samson -- one of Scripture's most sobering portraits of a gifted, called person destroyed not by an enemy but by his own unchecked desires.
-He depended on his natural strength rather than on God, and the enemy found his weakness and exploited it.
-Monday brings the diagnosis even closer, listing the strongholds that Jesus named in the Sermon on the Mount -- pride, lust, anger, judgment, hatred -- as barriers that block our relationship with God.
-Jesus' language was deliberately extreme: deal with them like cutting off a hand or plucking out an eye.
-That is how seriously He takes what sin does to us.
-Tuesday steps back to define what sin actually is -- the Hebrew word kht' means missing the mark, a deviation from the straight way.
-Sin is not merely a social mistake; it is always ultimately against God.
-Wednesday presents the law as God's intended response to sin -- not a burden but a lens, a mirror that shows us what we actually look like before a holy God.
-Thursday closes by holding the law and the gospel firmly together: the law condemns and drives us to the cross; the gospel justifies and brings us back to God.
-Neither works without the other.
+This week does not tiptoe around a difficult topic -- it faces it honestly, because only the truth sets us free.
+We live in a world that has become very good at avoiding the word sin.
+We talk about mistakes, bad choices, mental health struggles, social conditioning -- all of which may be real -- but the word sin has largely disappeared, even from some churches.
+And when sin disappears from our vocabulary, something quietly disappears from our relationship with God too.
+This week puts the word back on the table -- not to condemn, but to clarify.
 What Sin Really Is Every sin against another person is ultimately a sin against God in whose image that person is made.
 Society may rename sin, soften it, or dismiss it entirely -- but God sees it clearly, and its consequences remain.
 Adam and Eve lost the very capacity to see their sin clearly the moment they broke their connection with God.
 That is still what sin does.
 Distractions, Temptations, and Strongholds Satan still works through distraction and small compromises -- things not necessarily wrong in themselves but that crowd out our time with God.
 He knows each person's weakness and zeros in on it, not to make us fall dramatically but to dull the relationship slowly.
+Jesus named the strongholds plainly in the Sermon on the Mount -- pride, lust, anger, judgment, hatred -- and His language was deliberately extreme: deal with them radically, because that is how seriously He takes what sin does to us.
 The Purpose of God's Law The Ten Commandments, written by God's own finger, are not arbitrary rules.
 They are a revelation of God's character -- what He loves, what He values, what protects us.
 Jesus summarized all of it in two commandments: love God with everything you have, and love your neighbor as yourself.
 The law was given to guard relationships.
 The Law and the Gospel -- Never Apart The law shows us our sin.
 The gospel shows us our Savior.
 The law condemns -- it was never designed to justify, forgive, or atone.
 That is the work of Christ alone.
 We keep the law not to be saved but because we are saved, and because we love the One whose character the law reflects.
 Legalism is law without the gospel.
 Lawlessness is gospel without the law.
 Together, they lead us to Christ.
 Knowing and Doing Jesus said eternal life is to know God -- not to know about Him.
 Knowledge of God that does not change us is useless.
 The man who builds on the rock is not the one who hears Jesus but the one who hears and does.
 The whole circle of obedience begins and ends with a living relationship.
 Christ Connection Christ took the penalty of the law upon Himself so we could stand before God clothed in His righteousness.
 The law drives us to the cross.
 The cross brings us back to God.
 This is the gospel -- and it is the only answer to the problem of sin.
 Applications 1.
 Name honestly the stronghold -- distraction, pride, lust, anger -- that most blocks your relationship with God, and bring it to Him today.
 2. Ask God to show you sin as He sees it -- not as society defines it but as Scripture does.
 3. Study the Ten Commandments as a portrait of God's character, not a checklist of performance.
 4. Keep the law and the gospel together -- never use grace as an excuse for sin, or the law as a ladder to earn salvation.
 5. Build your life on the Rock -- let what you hear from God's Word move you to action, not just reflection.

 Discussion / Reflection Questions